rabbitholiness/Bitcoin-Core-App/pages/send/send-form-inputs.md

 ## Fee selection

-By default the application lets users choose between three standard fee options which are based on different confirmation speeds.
+The application offers three standard fee options, each corresponding to a different confirmation speed.
+In rare cases where all three options have the same fee, the fastest option is selected by default.

 ### Standard fee
 {% include picture.html